SwissCovid/swisscovid-doc/crowdnotifier/03-background-synchronisation.md

 ### When does the SwissCovid app register for silent pushes

-As we only need the silent push feature as long as the user is using the check-in feature but has ExposureNotifications deactivated, the app only registers those users to receive silent pushes.
+As we only need the silent push feature as long as the user is using the check-in feature but has SwissCovid Encounters deactivated, the app only registers those users to receive silent pushes.
 The logic for registering and de-registering is as follows:

 #### Registration

-* Upon check-out (creation of a new check-in entry) the app checks if ExposureNotifications are deactivated.
-If so, the app registers itself for receiving silent pushes, unless it is already registered.
+* Upon check-out (creation of a new check-in entry) the app checks if SwissCovid Encounters is deactivated.
+If so, the app registers itself for receiving silent pushes, except if it is already registered.

-* If the user manually deactivates the ExposureNotifications from the SwissCovid app, the app checks if there are check-ins stored.
+* If the user manually deactivates the SwissCovid Encounters from the SwissCovid app, the app checks if there are check-ins stored.
 If so, the app registers itself for receiving silent pushes.

 * On every app start, the app checks if there are check-ins stored, ExposureNotifications are deactivated and the user is not in the isolation state (where ExposureNotifications are always deactivated).
 If so, the app registers itself for receiving silent pushes, unless it is already registered or the registration is older than two weeks.